nwillc/simplecache/README.md

 # simplecache
 This is an incomplete JSR 107 implementation.
-It's backed by a store-by-reference ConcurrentHashMap, doesn't offer management, and doesn't implement the annotations.
+It's backed by a store-by-reference ConcurrentHashMap, doesn't offer management, events, and doesn't implement the annotations.
 Why did I bother?
 It was mostly an exercise.
-I wanted something even simpler and cleaner then the reference implementation.
+I wanted something even simpler and cleaner then the reference implementation, with JDK8 improvements.
 Read-through and write-through are implemented synchronously.
 Basically this is only useful to front things like slow out of process requests.

-Currently this package includes under a dozen classes, depends only on the javax.cache-api artifact, and builds to under 30K.
+Currently this package includes under a ten classes, depends only on the javax.cache-api artifact, and builds to under 30K.

 -----